-In this article we discuss how changes in interest rates, Pension Benefit Guaranty Corporation premiums and mortality assumptions may affect sponsor decisions to de-risk (or not de-risk) defined benefit plan liabilities in 2019.
+In this article we discuss how changes in interest rates, Pension Benefit Guaranty Corporation premiums, and mortality assumptions may affect sponsor decisions to de-risk (or not de-risk) defined benefit plan liabilities in 2020.
 For purposes of this article, by de-risking we mean paying out a participant’s benefit as a lump sum and thereby eliminating the related liability.

 We begin with a brief summary of our conclusions, followed by a more detailed analysis.

-In addition, for 2019 lump sum calculations there was an increase in the applicable mortality assumption, which will result in a decrease in lump sum costs.
-For our example participant that savings would further reduce the cost of paying out the participant in 2019 vs. 2018 by around $30.
+In addition, for 2020 lump sum calculations there was an increase in the applicable mortality assumption, which will result in a (marginal) decrease in lump sum costs.
+For our example participant, that change would reduce the cost of paying out the participant in 2020 vs. 2019 by around $8.

 What follows is a detailed discussion of these conclusions.

-As this data indicates, November 2018 interest rates were up significantly vs. November 2017 rates.
-(We note that the increase in 2018 rates was significant across all lookback months; the November 2017-November 2018 increase was, however, the greatest.)
+As this data indicates, November 2019 interest rates were down significantly vs. November 2018 rates.
+(We note that the decrease in 2019 rates was significant across all lookback months; the November 2018-November 2019 decrease was, however, the greatest.)

 (For purposes of this calculation, rather than doing a strict Tax Code 417(e) calculation, we simply assume the participant has a 21-year life expectancy at age 65.)